 The widespread recognition that cancer is a genetic disease, as much as it is a disease defined by histology or anatomical location, has driven the increased use of genetic sequencing, which is now employed by approximately 75% of oncologists in the United States.
-As DNA sequencing technology advances, the availability of well-defined genetic sequencing tests increases.
+As DNA sequencing technology advances, the availability of well-defined genomic sequencing tests increases.
 With the increasing number of approved targeted therapies, we believe that physicians will seek a better understanding of the underlying genetic and protein abnormalities associated with a specific type of cancer in order to determine the optimal course of treatment.
-Advances in genetic sequencing are leading to transformations in the discovery and development of new targeted oncology drugs.
+Advances in genomic sequencing are leading to transformations in the discovery and development of new targeted oncology drugs.

 We believe p53 mutations are prime targets for precision oncology, as more than 50% of all human cancers contain a p53 mutation.
 Identifying the specific p53 gene mutation and structurally correcting the corresponding mutant p53 protein can potentially serve as a basis of treatment for these cancers.
 Diagnostic tests are currently used by physicians in their practice to identify patients with p53 mutations.
 Given the high prevalence of p53 mutations in cancers, we believe that an effective way to address p53-driven cancers is by targeting individual p53 mutations using a precision oncology approach and significantly expanding the scope of patients who can benefit from targeted therapies.
-In addition, we believe that our platform can also be leveraged to expand our pipeline by identifying targets that modulate wild-type p53.
-Given our deep understanding of and expertise in p53 biology, we believe that pursuing product candidates that target inhibitors of wild-type p53 can also expand the scope of patients who can benefit from targeted therapies.